Niamh Lalor

 Jersey is long established as a primary centre for the establishment of offshore funds and has been at the forefront of international developments, which have attracted international sponsors, promoters, fund managers, advisors and investors.
 One of the key features of Jersey’s fund industry is the flexibility and range of structures and corresponding regulatory and commercial approaches that can be used for funds.

-The Jersey Private Fund Guide (the JPF Guide) issued by the Jersey Financial Services Commission (the JFSC) defines a JPF as a private investment fund involving the pooling of capital raised for the fund and that operates on the principle of risk spreading.
-It describes certain vehicles that are not intended to fall within the scope of the JPF Guide, which broadly include holding companies, joint ventures, securitisation vehicles, family office vehicles and carry/ incentivisation vehicles.
+The Jersey Private Fund Guide (the JPF Guide) issued by the Jersey Financial Services Commission (the JFSC) defines a Jersey Private Fund (JPF) as a private investment fund involving the pooling of capital raised for the fund and that operates on the principle of risk spreading.
+It describes certain vehicles that are not intended to fall within the scope of the JPF Guide, which broadly include holding companies, joint ventures, securitisation vehicles, family office vehicles and carry / incentivisation vehicles.
 A JPF may be structured in Jersey as a company, unit trust or partnership or an equivalent vehicle overseas.
 It requires a consent issued under the Control of Borrowing (Jersey) Order 1958 (the COBO Order) and may be established using a streamlined authorisation process.
 The promoter of the JPF will not require the prior approval of the JFSC.

 In terms of offering a JPF, there is no requirement for it to have an offer document but investors must acknowledge in writing a prescribed investment warning and disclosure statement.
-Neither the number of offers nor the number of investors can exceed 50, and each investor must be either a "professional investor" or an "eligible investor" each as defined in the JPF Guide, which includes an investor that invests a minimum of £250,000 (or other currency equivalent).
+Neither the number of offers nor the number of investors can exceed 50, and each investor must be either a "professional investor" or an "eligible investor" each as defined in the JPF Guide, which includes an investor that invests a minimum of £250,000, or other currency equivalent.
 The JPF Guide provides guidance in relation to how offers and investors will be counted.

-A requirement of the JPF Guide is that a JPF must appoint a "Designated Service Provider" (DSP), which should be an existing Jersey regulated full substance entity and as such is a role typically carried out by the JPF's administrator.
+A requirement of the JPF Guide is that a JPF must appoint a Designated Service Provider (DSP), which should be an existing Jersey regulated full substance entity and as such is a role typically carried out by the JPF's administrator.
 The DSP must, among other duties, make all reasonable enquiries to ensure that the JPF meets all eligibility criteria, both on its establishment and on a continuing basis and ensure that all necessary due diligence on the JPF and all related parties (including the promoter and service providers) is carried out.

 Where a JPF is structured as a company, there is no requirement under the JPF Guide for Jersey resident directors.
-Similarly, where a JPF is structured as a partnership or unit trust, there is no requirement under the JPF Guide for the general partner/ trustee to be incorporated in Jersey or for the general partner/ trustee to have Jersey resident directors.
+Similarly, where a JPF is structured as a partnership or unit trust, there is no requirement under the JPF Guide for the general partner / trustee to be incorporated in Jersey or for the general partner / trustee to have Jersey resident directors.
 However, whilst there is no explicit requirement under the JPF Guide for mind and management to be in Jersey, the JPF Guide does state that the JFSC's expectation is that in the majority of cases, there would be one or more Jersey resident directors on the board of a JPF's governing body.

-Unregulated Funds are Jersey domiciled funds which are offered to certain eligible investors, being either an investor who makes a minimum initial investment of US$1 million or other currency equivalent (whether through the initial offering or by subsequent acquisition) or, alternatively, institutional investors or professional investors, as defined in the relevant order.
+Unregulated Funds are Jersey domiciled funds which are offered to certain eligible investors, being either an investor who makes a minimum initial investment of US$1 million, or other currency equivalent - whether through the initial offering or by subsequent acquisition - or, alternatively, institutional investors or professional investors, as defined in the relevant order.

-An unregulated eligible investor fund may be open or closed-ended and transfers of interests are only possible to other eligible investors.
+An Unregulated Eligible Investor Fund may be open or closed-ended and transfers of interests are only possible to other eligible investors.
 Stock exchange listings are possible subject to transfer restrictions, ie only to other eligible investors, still applying.

 An Unregulated Fund may take any form recognised under the laws of Jersey, as being a Jersey company (including a cell structure), a Jersey limited partnership having at least one Jersey corporate general partner or a unit trust having a Jersey corporate trustee or manager.
 Subject to the structure complying with the relevant order, there is no regulatory review or oversight of the terms or conduct of such an Unregulated Fund.

-Where a fund is to be regulated as a collective investment fund pursuant to the Collective Investment Funds (Jersey) Law 1988, as amended (the CIF Law) (which means that offers can be made to an unlimited number of investors) then a light level of regulation is possible provided that all investors qualify as expert investors and expressly acknowledge an investment warning.
+Where a fund is to be regulated as a collective investment fund pursuant to the Collective Investment Funds (Jersey) Law 1988, as amended (the CIF Law) - which means that offers can be made to an unlimited number of investors - then a light level of regulation is possible provided that all investors qualify as expert investors and expressly acknowledge an investment warning.
 This allows a fund to qualify as an Expert Fund under the Expert Fund Guide issued by the JFSC.
-Expert investors include (among other tests) any person investing at least US$100,000 or other currency equivalent.
+Expert investors include (among other tests) any person investing at least US$100,000, or other currency equivalent.
 The approval process for seeking a certificate for Expert Funds pursuant to the CIF Law is streamlined and typically takes as little as three days from the formal filing of the application.

-Other necessary features of Expert Funds include the following:
+Other necessary features of Expert Funds include the following

 The Listed Fund Guide issued by the JFSC provides a fast track process for the establishment of corporate closed-ended funds that are listed on recognised stock exchanges or markets and regulated pursuant to the CIF Law.

-Necessary features of Listed Funds include the following:
+Necessary features of Listed Funds include the following

-Eligible Investor Funds are Eligible Investor Funds are regulated pursuant to the CIF Law and are restricted to “eligible investors” (which, among other tests, includes a person committing at least US$1 million (or other currency equivalent) to the fund).
+Eligible Investor Funds are Eligible Investor Funds are regulated pursuant to the CIF Law and are restricted to “eligible investors” (which, among other tests, includes a person committing at least US$1 million, or other currency equivalent, to the fund.
 They are subject to a streamlined approval process and a relatively light degree of regulation in accordance with the Eligible Investor Fund Guide issued by the JFSC.

 Other necessary features of Eligible Investor Funds include the following:

-To the extent that a fund is to be offered to more than 50 investors or to be listed and the fund is not able to fall under the expedited regulatory approach offered under any of the Expert Fund Guide, the Listed Fund Guide or the Eligible Investor Fund Guide, a collective investment fund may be regulated as an Unclassified Fund pursuant to the CIF Law.
+To the extent that a fund is to be offered to more than 50 investors or is to be listed and the fund is not able to fall under the expedited regulatory approach offered under any of the Expert Fund Guide, the Listed Fund Guide or the Eligible Investor Fund Guide, a collective investment fund may be regulated as an Unclassified Fund pursuant to the CIF Law.
 In this situation the JFSC will regulate the fund in accordance with its policy, which includes compliance by the promoter of the fund with the JFSC’s promoter policy.
 This will include an evaluation of the track record, experience and reputation of the promoter of the fund as well as of the financial resources and spread of ownership of the promoter.
 The JFSC will review the prospectus, constitutional documents and material agreements relating to the fund.
 The fund operation and investment and borrowing restrictions will need to comply with certain established standards against which the JFSC evaluates funds of this type.

 Other relevant features of Unclassified Funds include the following: